Imperial students working in the Enterprise Lab

 Further resources available

-There are a range of different places you can go both within College and outside agencies if you want help to pursue your business idea.
+There are many places you can seek help to pursue your business idea.

-• Imperial - Enterprising Students - Imperial's portal for the latest enterprising students news, events and activities across College.
+• Imperial - Enterprising Students - Imperial's portal for the latest enterprising student's news, events and activities.

-• Imperial Enterprise Lab - Runs events and hosts resources to support entrepreneurship within Imperial.
+• Imperial Enterprise Lab - Various events and resources to support entrepreneurship within Imperial.

-• Imperial Enterprise - Runs regular skills and information sessions around developing entrepreneurship abilities.
-Also runs the annual accelerator program to develop and in some cases fund business ideas.
+• Imperial Enterprise - Access regular skills and information sessions around developing entrepreneurship abilities.
+The annual accelerator program develops, and in some cases, funds business ideas.

 • Imperial Entrepreneurs - Student society dedicated to Entrepreneurship at Imperial running regular networking and information events as well as challenges and competitions to develop skills.